shvdiwnkozbw/SMTC/README.md

 ## Updates

-There is an evaluation bug for ViT backbon in label propagation.
+There is an evaluation bug for ViT backbone in label propagation.
 Specifically, some images in DAVIS-2017 have height/width dimensions that are not multiples of the patch size, so that there will be information loss in the patch embedding process.
 To this end, we apply resize operation to guarantee that the height/width of all images are multiples of the patch size.
 And through this processing, the performance of ViT backbone is much higher than reported in the original DINO paper.
 And the gap between the DINO model and our tuned model becomes negligible both on the original size and interpolated size.
 And we believe there is much potential for ViT based model to achieve superior correspondence results than CNN based ones.
 We have also updated a new version on [arXiv](https://arxiv.org/abs/2308.09951).

 ## Requirements